cncf/kubernetes-community-days/planning/marketing-promotion.md

 ### Promotion

-* Start by posting your event on [The Linux Foundation's community events website](https://events.linuxfoundation.org/about/community/)
+* Once published on Bevy, your event will automatically get pulled over to [The Linux Foundation's community events website](https://events.linuxfoundation.org/about/community/)
-* Who can help spread the word that the event is scheduled?
+* Identify an mabassador that can help spread the word that the event is scheduled
 * Reach out to local tech companies and consultants
 * Contact local tech publications and see if you can swap media sponsorship for ads in their publication or on their website
 * Reach out to local tech incubators and VCs to see if you can be included in newsletters, post flyers on event board, etc.